-In Appearance > Widgets you have access to all three widget areas.
+In Appearance > Widgets you have access to all three widget areas, including a inactive widgets.
 The Right sidebar widget area is used by default with single posts and pages that are listing posts.
 The left sidebar is used by default on pages.

 Your footer area is used for content you would like to show at the bottom of all your pages such as a copyright notice, disclaimers, privacy notice, contact information.